MicrosoftDocs/Viva/Teams-insights/teams-app-faq.md

 ##### Q3.
 Can my manager, administrator, or anyone else at my organization see what’s in my Insights app?

 **A3.** No. Personal insights are private and visible to you and only you.
 Personal information in the Insights app is from your mailbox and stored in your mailbox.
-Insights just makes it easier to find items that might need attention.
+Insights just make it easier to find items that might need attention.

 ##### Q4.
 How can I send feedback to Microsoft about the Viva Insights app?

-**A4.** There are two ways to provide feedback through the Insights app:
+**A4.** There are two ways to provide feedback through the Viva Insights app:

 * At the bottom of every Insight is the question, "Is this helpful?"
 Select **Yes** or **No** to provide feedback.